Why Set Daily Intentions + How to Start

 Intentions are all about stating what you hope and intend to experience and feel.
 In essence, an intention-filled life is active, rather than passive, since it puts you in the driver seat.

-When things aren't going your way or as planned, you can use your intent to avoid feeling helpless or like a victim.
+When things aren't going your way or as planned, you can use your intention to avoid feeling helpless or like a victim.
 Instead, your aim for that day (or week or year, if you prefer) allows you to operate like a "conscious creator," particularly if you focus on the things you can control.

 The bottom line is that intentions provide accountability and encourage you to live life on purpose.
 Having an end goal in mind encourages you to make thoughtful decisions and to change course when needed, instead of allowing others and your circumstances to determine your mood or your path.